bankutech/ai-resume-analyzer/README.md

 3. **Analyze Your Resume**
    - Click the "Analyze Resume" button
    - Wait a few seconds for the analysis to complete
+   - If you get "Network Error", the backend is not running!

 4. **View Results**
    - **Overall Score**: See your resume's performance (0-100)